xunit/xunit.analyzers/docs/_rules/xUnit2008.md

 ## Cause

-A violation of this rule occurs when using `Assert.True` or `Assert.False` to check for regular expression matches.
+A violation of this rule occurs when `Assert.True` or `Assert.False` are used to check for regular expression matches.

 ## Reason for rule

-There are specialized assert methods for regular expression matching.
+There are specialized assertions for regular expression matching that give more detailed information upon failure.

 ## How to fix violations

-Replace the uses by `Assert.Matches` or `Assert.DoesNotMatch`.
+Replace the assertions with `Assert.Matches` or `Assert.DoesNotMatch`.

 ## Examples